shadlyd15/AirBootGSM/README.md

 ## AirBootGSM : An AVR & Arduino GSM OTA Bootloader

-This is proof of concept AVR & Arduino bootloader for upgrading firmware over the air using GSM modem.
+AirBootGSM is a AVR & Arduino bootloader for upgrading firmware over the air using GSM modem.
 It is kind of fail-safe.
 If anything wrong happens and the chip does not boot after the firmware upgrade, the bootloader automatically retries to download and reinstall new firmware.
 AirBootGSM is based on highly optimized [Optiboot Bootloader.](https://github.com/Optiboot/optiboot)

 ## Setup Toolchain to Compile :
 ```bash